Optional Practical Training (OPT)

 What happens if my application is denied?There is no formal appeal for a denial, but the student may file a motion to re-open or reconsider the decision if such a motion has merit.
 A student should contact the OISS as soon as possible if his/her application is denied.

-I do not have a STEM degree.
-What can I do to extend OPT?Currently only students with STEM degrees are eligible for a 17-month extension to OPT.
-However, any F-1 student whose employer files an H-1B petition on his/her behalf may be able to extend his/her OPT period.
+What can I do to extend OPT?Any F-1 student whose employer files an H-1B petition on his/her behalf may be able to extend his/her OPT period.
 If a cap-subject H-1B petition on his/her behalf is accepted by the USCIS in the April lottery, the OPT period and F-1 status is automatically extended while the case is pending.
 If the petition is denied, OPT ends immediately or when the current EAD expires, whichever is later.
 If the petition is approved, his/her OPT and F-1 status are automatically extended until September 30th, the day before H-1B status will start.

 What’s a Cap-Gap Extension?